The Holy Grail of Zero Tax: How Real Estate Wipes Out Your W2 Taxes

 Zero-tax portfolios stand on three legs.
 Remove any one and the stool falls.

 Leg two: real estate professional status.
-Unlocks the ability to use those paper losses against W-2 income.
+Unlocks the ability to apply those paper losses against W-2 income.
 Without REPS, the losses sit in a passive bucket and can only offset passive income.
 With REPS, they offset everything.

 In 2025, they bought a $783,000 fourplex in San Antonio.
-Cost-seg study identified $229,000 in short-lived property.
+The cost-seg study identified $229,000 in short-lived property.
 At 100% bonus depreciation, that's a $229,000 deduction in year one.
 Their other five properties generate $47,000 in combined straight-line depreciation.

-Their actual cash flow?
-The six properties produce $8,300 per month in net rental income — about $99,600 per year.
 They collected $99,600 in real money and paid zero federal income tax on Sarah's $215,000 salary.
 The IRS saw $276,000 in losses.

 What the IRS Watches For